DoodlePeach/CoinBit-Reskin/README.md

 * Sorted coins by market capitalization.
 * Replaced news feed with a native advertisment widget.
 * Renamed Market Cap to MCap in top cards.
-* Fixed a bug which led to the application crashing when adding/removing coins and neavigating to this page.
+* Fixed a bug which led to the application crashing when adding/removing coins and navigating to this page.
 <p align="middle">
     <img src="images/home.jpg" width="27%"/>
 </p>